1. Explore the First Floor - history, glass floor & more

 Some parts (like summit access) may close during bad weather (heavy wind, storms), so it’s smart to check before visiting.

-If you’re afraid of heights, the second floor or first floor are good — you can enjoy great views without going too high.
+If you’re afraid of heights, the second floor or first floor is good - you can enjoy great views without going too high.

 Visiting at sunset or at night gives a completely different (magical) experience compared with daytime.